FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ### Software License Requirements

-- To use the software, an iLok.com user account is required (the iLok USB Smart Key is not required, authorization can be made to hardware machines).
+To use the software, an iLok.com user account is required (the iLok USB Smart Key is not required, authorization can be made to hardware machines).

-## Validated configurations (SPAT Revolution version 2022.02.50151)
+## Validated configurations (SPAT Revolution v.22.02.50151)

 The configurations are tested on a computer dedicated to SPAT.
 All others applications have been closed, and all unwanted process like Wi-Fi avoided.
 The reverberation is set to high density channels for all rooms, all sources on the reverberation and automated by OSC.